devaultcrypto/devault/README.md

 - Prompt user for Password on 1st run so that wallet will always be encrypted
 - Exclusive use of Bech32 style addresses
 - Replace OpenSSL dependency with Libsodium
+- Replace Difficulty with LWMA difficulty calculation
+- Code can be built with either AutoTools or CMake
+- Reorg Depth set at 30 blocks
+- Upgraded or added dependencies, QT 5.9.7, libsodium, libgmp, boost 1.69

 ## Specifications